fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 -------
 In F# `string` is the alias for `System.String` type.

-    /// Create a string using concatenation operator let hello = "Hello" + " World"
+    /// Create a string using string concatenation let hello = "Hello" + " World"

 Use *verbatim strings* preceded by `@` symbol to avoid escaping control characters (except escaping `"` by `""`).